chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-in-xl-deploy.markdown

 ## File placeholders

 _File_ placeholders are used in artifacts in a deployment package.
-XL Deploy scans packages that it imports for text files and searches these text files for file placeholders.
+XL Deploy scans packages that it imports for files and searches them files for file placeholders.
+It determines which files need to be scanned based on their extension.
 The following items are scanned:

 * File-type CIs
 * Folder-type CIs
 * Archive-type CIs

 Before a deployment can be performed, a value must be specified for **all** file placeholders in the deployment.

-### Using different file placeholder delimiters

-If you want to use delimiters other than {% raw %}`{{`{% endraw %} and {% raw %}`}}`{% endraw %} in artifacts of a specific configuration item (CI) type, [modify the CI type](/xl-deploy/how-to/customize-an-existing-ci-type.html) and change the hidden property `delimiters`.
-This property is a five-character string that consists of two characters identifying the leading delimiter, a space, and two characters identifying the closing delimiter; for example, `%% %%`.

 ### Special file placeholder values